AliZaib35/AlienVsPredatorVisionShader/README.md

 Currently project has vision modes working. but there is space for a lot of improvement.
 Here are some improvements:

 1- Currently there is no smooth transition when we switch from one vision mode to another.
-Smooth transition can be added 2- Currently Thermal effect render a red like colour for showing objects.
-Shader can be improved by adding heat maps  and noise in shader so that custom heatmaps can be defined for meshes to give more realistic thermal effect.
+Smooth transition can be added <br/>
+2- Currently Thermal effect render a red like colour for showing objects.
+Shader can be improved by adding heat maps  and noise in shader so that custom heatmaps can be defined for meshes to give more realistic thermal effect.<br/>
 3- Currently EM vision effect render a green colour for showing objects.
-Shader can be improved by adding diffuse map and multiplying in with some intensities and colors to give better EM vision look in.
+Shader can be improved by adding diffuse map and multiplying in with some intensities and colors to give better EM vision look in.<br/>
 4- Currently Objects cannot be seen If there is an obstacle in between.
-So My overriding depth testing, thermal and diffuse shader can be improved to see objects through obstacles like wall or door etc.
+So My overriding depth testing, thermal and diffuse shader can be improved to see objects through obstacles like wall or door etc.<br/>
 5- Currently CameraVisionManager used many cameras to render vision modes.
-The number of cameras can be minimized with a little refactor.
+The number of cameras can be minimized with a little refactor. <br/>